 IP networks change constantly, automatically re-routing traffic based on network load conditions and when problems occur.
 While conventional tools poll the infrastructure for health status and utilization metrics, they cannot provide insight into routing dynamics.
 Without the ability to visualize, monitor, analyze and model changes to the Layer 3 operation of the network, pinpointing and correcting service delivery problems, building in network resiliency, and optimizing performance is ad hoc, manually-intensive and error-prone.

 By passively monitoring the routing protocols that direct the flow of traffic throughout the network, Route Explorer constructs the routers’ view of the network, computing and displaying topology changes and routes in real time.
 It provides visibility into the dynamic routing operations across the entire network, enabling fast identification and resolution of difficult-to-diagnose problems, effective and trouble-free maintenance, and the ability to easily and accurately plan for network changes and optimization.

 Real-Time Monitoring & Analysis

 From a single Route Explorer physical or virtual appliance, network engineers can view the real-time routing structure of their entire network as a seamless topology map, even when the network is running multiple protocols, spans multiple domains or Autonomous Systems, or utilizes static routes that are not injected into routing protocols.
-Route Explorer detects loss of IP-layer connectivity immediately and can send alerts to a management console for corrective action to be taken.
-Routing instabilities or changes that go unnoticed by conventional management systems, but which impact network availability and performance, are visible within seconds, leading to early detection or prevention of service outages and reduced time-to-repair.
-Route Explorer supports all of the popular routing protocols in use today and scales to the largest networks with thousands of routers and multiple copies of the Internet routing table.
+Route Explorer detects loss of IP-layer connectivity immediately and sends alerts to a management console for corrective action to be taken.
+Routing instabilities or changes that go unnoticed by conventional management systems, but which impact network availability and performance, are visible within seconds, leading to early detection and prevention of service outages and reduced time-to-repair.
+Route Explorer supports all of the popular routing protocols and scales to the largest networks with thousands of routers and multiple copies of the Internet routing table.

 Application & Service Path Monitoring